scottkuhl/BlazorStaticWebApp/README.md

 This template is an example and starting point for creating a Azure Static Web App based on Blazor.
 It goes further than the Blazor Starter provided by Microsoft.
+The demo uses a basic movie list viewer with a separate lazy loaded area for administration.

 ## TO DO